OUR GUIDING PRINCIPLES

 Jess holds a master’s degree in environmental management with a focus on energy, and a certificate in sustainable systems analysis from Duke University.
 She earned a bachelor’s degree in environmental studies from the University of Pittsburgh.
 Outside of work, Jess enjoys spending time outdoors exploring new trails and practicing Ashtanga yoga.

-Prior to joining Sequoia, Hannah was the founding director of the Energy Transitions and Futures program at Oil Change International, where she also played a central role in founding the Global Gas and Oil Network.
 Hannah has also worked in national and international climate policy, politics, and advocacy in North America and Europe, as well as climate adaptation and risk management in Central America.

 Hannah holds an MSc from the London School of Economics, and political science and an honors degree in biochemistry from Mount Allison University.
-She also studied at Lester B. Pearson United World College.
+She also studied at Lester B. Pearson United World College

 Michelle Moersfelder, General Counsel